dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 ## Data
-You can make a easy Web crawler to get the data in following websites:
+You can make a easy Web crawler to get the orginal low quality Pokémon dataset without fusion in following websites:
 1. http://pokefusion.japeal.com/
 2. https://wiki.52poke.com

-The part of data could be download from [!!!百度云盘坐等上传]
+We also provide the whole [Pokémon Fusion Dataset](https://pan.baidu.com/s/16MHDxSUzexAKax46zhb0GQ).
+The`GEN` in the

 ## Install ImageMagick
 First you need to install the ImageMagick, you can type